-Another placement option places disabled students in the general classroom with the special education teacher providing support and assisting the general education teacher in instructing the students.
+Another placement option places students with disabilities in the general classroom with the special education teacher providing support and assisting the general education teacher in instructing the students.
 The special education teacher brings materials into the classroom and works with the special student during math or reading instruction.
 The special education teacher aids the general education teacher in planning different strategies for students with various abilities.

 When the IEP team meets to determine the best placement for a child with disabilities, they must consider which placement constitutes the least restrictive environment for the child based on individual needs.
 The team must determine which setting will provide the child with the appropriate placement.
-The primary objective of inclusive education is to educate disabled students in the regular classroom and still meet their individual needs.
-Inclusive education allows children with special needs to receive a free and appropriate education along with non-disabled students in the regular classroom.
+The primary objective of inclusive education is to educate students who have disabilities in the regular classroom and still meet their individual needs.
+Inclusive education allows children with special needs to receive a free and appropriate education along with general education students in the regular classroom.

 Effectiveness of Inclusive Special Education Programs

 Even though several studies have been conducted to determine the effectiveness of inclusive special education programs, no conclusion has been reached.
 Many positive signs have been observed with both special education and regular students.
 Some proponents of inclusive education programs argue that segregated special education programs are more detrimental to students and fail to meet their educational goals.

 Those who favor inclusion see some positive evidence that all students can benefit from these inclusive programs when the proper support services are enacted and some changes take place in the traditional classroom.
 Professional development classes, certifications and graduate degree programs for both special and general education teachers produce a better understanding of the concept of inclusive education.
-When provided with the proper tools, special needs students have the opportunity to succeed along with their non-disabled peers.
+When provided with the proper tools, special needs students have the opportunity to succeed along with their general education peers.